Find your perfect sleep by comparing our mattresses.

 Use promo code: take200

-Today only, purchase any size Colonial Bed and receive:
+Today only, take 20% off any size Colonial Bed plus:

 Memory foam is a viscoelastic material that adjusts and conforms to the contours of the shape pressed against it.
 Visco (thick, resistance to change) elastic (returning to shape after distortion).

 The difference between memory foam and regular foam is the character of response.
 Regular foam will return to shape immediately and can be likened to the inserts in a couch cushion.
 In contrast, memory foam has a much higher capacity to adjust to pressure and contours of the body.

 You can benefit from memory foam if you are uncomfortable in a spring mattress, toss and turn at night, have back, shoulder, or neck pain, or if you need additional pressure relief and comfort to help you sleep.

 The feel of memory foam is determined by three things that include Density, Firmness, and layer thickness.

 Memory foam was originally developed for NASA by a company called EAR Specialty Composites.
 The resulting CONFOR Foam is a slow recovery foam that's used to protect components from damage by dampening impacts.
 NASA saw the advantages of supporting and protecting their astronauts during launch and re-entry.

 Following that realization, the use of memory foam in the seating and instrument protection spread to nearly all aircraft, especially in military aircraft such as jets and helicopters where pilots are subjected to high g-forces.

 Later, once production resulted in pricing that made it affordable, engineers made some modifications to the foam composition and translated it for use in the bedding industry.